NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 mistake that causes my home directory to be deleted, they will feel remorse.
 They will also aim to never make that mistake again.
 What about LLMs?
 It'll give you an empty apology, fix its mistake for one time and move on.
-Will you always check the code in case if it accidentally deletes your users home directory again?
+Will you always check the code in case it accidentally deletes your user's home directory again?

 Thus I want to say that we do not need to throw out our understanding to embrace the future.
 We need to carry it forward.
 Celebrate the collective intelligence, experience and effort.
-Otherwise, we're not building---we're browsing.
+Otherwise, we're not building; we are merely browsing.
 The cost of mistaking one for the other is always paid in production.

-### You Cannot Deny

 ## Closing Thoughts